The Rich List (American game show): Cancellation

 After only one episode with a 1.5/4 rating (4 million viewers), the show was pulled from its time slot, to be replaced by a special new episode of The O.C. the following week, which struggled the next night during its season premiere.
 The Rich List became the second US program in the 2006 calendar year (after ABC's Emily's Reasons Why Not in January), and the first of the 2006–07 television season, to be cancelled after a single telecast.

 Revival

 The show earned a revival for GSN under the title The Money List, and premiered on 13 June 2009.
 Pilot episodes of the series were taped in London on the set of Who Dares Wins at The London Studios from 27 to 30 August 2008 with sports commentator Fred Roggin as host.
-The top prize for this version is US $50,000, which is the same top prize amount as the UK and New Zealand versions (the only difference is that the UK's version is in pounds sterling, while New Zealand's version is in New Zealand dollars.)
-The revival ended on 15 August 2009 after one season.
+The top prize for this version is US $50,000, which is the same top prize amount as the UK and New Zealand versions (the only difference is that the UK's version is in pounds sterling, while New Zealand's version is in New Zealand dollars).
+The revival ended on 15 August 2009 after one season and nine episodes aired.